lucprincen/groltos-diary/Quests and leads.md

 	- Various other items are missing
 	- [[Bailon the Beardless|Bailon]] had a suspicion that these creatures could turn invisible.
 Combining this lead with the dwarven tracks, these thieves would probably be [[duergar]].
 	- We managed to retrieve the stolen goods from the [[Duergar Fortress]]
+### The Mad King
+- [x] [[King Baerick Battlehammar]] apparently went mad after wearing armor and trinkets made of chardalyn.
+	- Madness not directly tied to chardalyn, as the king was turned into a derro.
+This was caused by mindflayer magic.
+Metal could still have something to do with it though.
+Need to investigate.
+	- We need someone with powerful healing abilities to lift this magic or curse from the king.
+	- We know of mages and clerics in [[Easthaven]] who might be able to help the mad king.
+	- We found [[Vellynne Harpell]] who might be able to help King Baerick.
+	- Vellynne Harpell has traveled to the dwarven king to allegedly cure him of his affliction.
+	- We will probably visit them on the way out of the mountain.

+### Missing loggers from Lonelywood
+- [x] Some loggers went missing in [[Lonelywood]].
+We need to investigate.
+	- Found a wooden ring on a dead body with an inscription of the Lonelywood Logging Company in the Lonelywood forest.
+	- Two more wooden rings on dead bodies in the [[Sunless Grove]]
+	- We encountered a [[White moose|white moose]] at the grove.
+Killing it has seemed to stop the killing of the loggers.